mockko/em-dir-watcher/README.md

 If you find yourself using this gem, consider implementing one of the following functions:

-* grace period that delays notifications while the changes keep flowing, to avoid notifying about continuous changes in a single file multiple times
 * Ruby 1.9-friendly thread-based Mac backend
 * Ruby 1.9-friendly thread-based Windows backend
 * FFI-based Mac backend — there is no need to employ Ruby Cocoa monster just to invoke a handful of functions; a nearly-working version is in `lib/em-dir-watcher/platform/mac/ffi_fsevents_watcher.rb`, just needs some final touches
 * polling-based fallback backend for the folks on funny operating systems (from FreeBSD to Solaris to HP UX :)
+* use Mac OS X's FSEvents native grace period implementation

 License